stevenlimhw/RedisCore/README.md

 I am learning from the "golang genius" himself on YouTube (Anthony GG) by watching his [Redis project series here.](https://www.youtube.com/watch?v=LMrxfWB6sbQ)

 - If you are interested in following his project series, feel free to refer to my source code and documentation for guidance.
-- However, the code I write will be alot different than that shown on the video, so please take note!
+- However, the code I write will be alot different than that shown on the video so please take note!

-## Week 1: 6 July - 7 July
+## Implementation Details

 ### Building a basic TCP server